Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The calculation is started in the Master preprocessor, in the Start Simulation and Parameters dialog.
 The window contains a table with the parameters required to start the calculation.
 The options are sorted into the Flow, Solidification, etc. tabs according to belonging to a particular solver.
 The General tab contains parameters that are required by all solvers.

-Tabs can be of three colors (see the figure below): gray – the model (solver) is disabled; green – the model (solver) is enabled, all the necessary data are set; pink - the model (solver) is enabled, but the dataset is not sufficient to run it.
+The tabs can be painted in different colors (see the figure below): gray – the model (solver) is disabled; green – the model (solver) is enabled, all the necessary data is specified; yellow – the model (solver) is enabled, all necessary data is specified, but some of them require user attention; red – the model (solver) is enabled, but there is not enough data to run, or it contains errors.

-On the tab marked in pink, the parameters that are not set, but necessary to run the calculation, are also highlighted in pink.
-If the parameter required to start the calculation is set, but its value is outside the allowed range, it is highlighted in yellow (see the figure below).
+On the tab marked in red, the parameters that are not set but are required to run the calculation or contain errors are also highlighted in red.
+If a parameter that is required to run the calculation is set but its value is outside the recommended range, it is highlighted in yellow (see the figure above).
+When you hover the mouse pointer over a yellow or red line, an explanatory tooltip is displayed.
+The presence of red lines makes it impossible to run the calculation.
+If there are yellow lines, the calculation can be run, but warnings will be displayed that require user confirmation.

 Table on each tab consists of two columns: the Parameter column describes the meaning of the parameter being set, the Value column contains its value.
 Calculation parameters are specified by different data types, therefore, in each table row, before the parameter name, there is an icon indicating how the parameter is specified.
 The data types used are listed in the table below.